 A containment is the first step in restoration process.
 However, little mention is given to the first part of a disaster.
-According to a restoration and remediation magazine article
+According to a Restoration & Remediation magazine article

-Our picture shows our employee during a containment process that needed to be done to protect the non-affected areas from dust before the demolition process of drywall, insulation and floor took place.
+Our picture shows our employee during a containment process that needed to be done to protect the non-affected areas from dust.
+This took place before the demolition process of drywall, insulation and floor.